Elections and voting

 In order to register anonymously, you’ll need supporting evidence such as a court order or an injunction, or written support from a relevant organisation.

-Please contact the electoral services team to register anonymously.
+Please contact the electoral services team to register anonymously or to apply for an anonymous elector’s document.